St. Thomas Syro-Malabar Church, Palayur: Festival

-An annual two-day festival held at the church bears a striking similarity to the Hindu festival held at Trichhur, a district town 28 km away from the church on the same days, with lot of fanfare of pageants, orchestrations, and pyrotechnics.
+An annual two-day festival called the "Tharpana Thirunnal" held at the church bears a striking similarity to the Hindu festival held at Trichhur, a district town 28 km away from the church on the same days, with lot of fanfare of pageants, orchestrations, and pyrotechnics.
+The annual Fireworks show held at this festival is famous around the state.
 During the Lenten season, the popular festival celebrated is called the 'Palayur Mahatheerthadanam' or Great Pilgrimage, conducted under the auspices of the archdiocese, when thousands of devotees, without caste distinction, participate in the festival.